PG Diploma (Postgraduate Diploma) Clinical NeuropsychologyFind a programme

 This diploma consists of six units (total of 120 credits).
 Four of the units are taught via lectures (total of 100 credits).
-A further unit (10 credits) focuses on a range of clinical case reports; you must select one of your own cases in order to submit an assessed case report (3000 words) and deliver a presentation.
-In the sixth unit (10 credits), you will explore important peer-reviewed papers and engage in critical discussion.
+A further unit (ten credits) focuses on a clinical case report; you must select one of your own cases in order to submit an assessed case report (3,000 words) and deliver a presentation.
+In the sixth unit (ten credits), you will explore important peer-reviewed papers and engage in critical discussion.
 Each critical discussion will be preceded by a candidate presentation providing a critical summary of a particular paper.

 All lectures are streamed live on the internet and recorded for you to replay at any point.
 You are required to attend Bristol for examinations and for four one-week teaching blocks that are spread throughout the course.
 You will attend for two weeks' teaching a year if you are studying part-time.
 Otherwise, weekly lectures are delivered online meaning you can take the course from home or work.